bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

  """
  secretThing()

-> _Python has a built in help function that let’s you see a description of the source code without having to navigate to it… “-SickNasty … Autor Unknown”_
+> _Python has a built in help function that let’s you see a description of the source code without having to navigate to it… “-SickNasty … Autor Unknown "_

 ---